 As I walked towards the back of the bus where the only empty seats were, the kids started to grab at my coat as I walked by.
 I was horrified to see little tufts of fur being pulled out of my precious coat with every step.
 I kept telling them to stop, but being kids, that did no good.

-When I got home that day, I looked at my lovely coat and could see little bald spots where the fur had been pulled out.
+When I got home that day, I looked at my lovely coat.
+I could see little bald spots where the fur had been pulled out.
 I cried and cried, but it didn’t help of course.
 I never wore that coat to school again…

-Please read the next phase of my story at http://www.gabigrace.net/a-scratched-mirror/
+Please read the next phase of my story: A Scratched Mirror